derbyjs/derby/index.md

 Derby automatically includes them when rendering.
 Both support importing, so shared styles and templates may be defined in separate files.

 Static files can be placed in the public folder.
+(Note that the contents of the public folder map to the root URL, so the image stored at the file `public/img/logo.png` would be served from the URL `/img/logo.png`.)
 The default Express server created by the Derby project generator sets a cache time of one year for all static files.
 Therefore, new file versions must be given new filenames.
 Derby compiles scripts for the browser into the `public\gen` folder by default.
 Each script's filename is generated from a hash, so that it can be cached long term.

 The `ui` directory contains a component library, which can be used to create custom components for the containing project.
 These are re-usable templates,